Fast Food Nation: "Meat and Potatoes"

 The second section of the text begins with a discussion of the chemical components that make the food taste so good.
 Schlosser follows this with a discussion of the life of a typical rancher, considering the difficulties presented to the agricultural world in a new economy.
 Schlosser analyzes the meatpacking industry, which he tags as the most dangerous job in America.
-Moreover, the meat produced by slaughterhouses has become increasingly more hazardous since the centralization of the industry due to the way cattle are raised, slaughtered, and processed, providing an ideal setting for E coli to spread.
+Moreover, the meat produced by slaughterhouses has become increasingly hazardous since the centralization of the industry due to the way cattle are raised, slaughtered, and processed, providing an ideal setting for E coli to spread.
 Additionally, working conditions continue to grow worse.
 In the final chapter, Schlosser considers how fast food has matured as an American cultural export following the Cold War and how the collapse of Soviet Communism allowed the mass spread of American goods and services, especially fast food.
 As a result, the rest of the world is catching up with America's rising obesity rates.